Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Posted on Jul 22, 202015

-The multistage centrifugal pump is designed with two or more impellers.
+Multistage centrifugal pumps are designed with two or more impellers.
 Depending on the make and configuration, the rotors can be mounted on the same or different shafts.
 If high discharge pressures are required, the rotors can also be connected in series, while in the case of high capacity they are usually connected in parallel.

-The use of a multi-stage centrifugal pump to create high pressure on a common shaft in the same housing is more economical than a pump with only one impeller.
+Multistage centrifugal pumps are used to create high pressure on a common shaft in the same housing is more economical than a pump with only one impeller.
 As part of the pump design, the channels in the pump housing operate by directing the discharge of one impeller to suck the other.

 Water enters the pump and then passes through a series of rotors in series, going from left to right.
 From there, water flows from the spiral surrounding the spiral of one rotor to suck the next rotor.
 Most of these types of pumps are single-stage.
 A multi-stage centrifugal pump is many times better.